 If confusion or disorientation leads — moving but no destination, wrong turns, lost maps — the dream stages liminal space.
 You've left the old identity but the new one hasn't formed.
 This in-between state is uncomfortable, and the dream is putting it on stage.
 The discomfort isn't a problem — it's the transition itself.

 If surprise or curiosity leads — finding new rooms in a familiar house, discovering spaces you didn't know existed — the dream stages the most encouraging message a moving dream can carry: you are more than you've been using.
 Hidden capabilities, dormant emotions, unexplored aspects of yourself are waiting behind doors you haven't opened yet.
+This dream often appears during times of self-doubt, as if to remind you that the house has more rooms than you've been living in.

 A few details shift the interpretation significantly.